United States Senate Vice Presidential Bust Collection

 The United States Senate Vice Presidential Bust Collection is a series of 46 busts in the United States Capitol, each one bearing the likenesses of a vice president of the United States.
 Each sculpture, from John Adams to Dick Cheney, honors the role of the vice president as both a member of the executive branch and as president of the Senate.

-The Joint Committee on the Library, acting under a resolution of May 13, 1886, was the first to commission busts of the vice presidents to occupy the niches in the new Senate Chamber.
-After the first 20 busts filled the niches surrounding the Chamber, later additions were placed throughout the Senate wing of the Capitol.
-The collection is incomplete, since the busts of former vice presidents Joe Biden and Mike Pence are in the process of being created.
-The bust of Kamala Harris will not be commissioned until she leaves office.
+The Joint Committee on the Library, acting under a resolution of May 13, 1886, was the first to commission busts of the vice presidents to occupy the niches in the new Senate chamber.
+After the first 20 busts filled the niches surrounding the chamber, later additions were placed throughout the Senate wing of the Capitol.
+The collection is incomplete, since the busts of former vice presidents Joe Biden, Mike Pence, and Kamala Harris are in the process of being created.
+The bust of JD Vance will be commissioned when he leaves office.